Nevernight (The Nevernight Chronicles #1) by Jay Kristoff (2016)

 You meet all sorts of interesting characters that hold blades to their friends’ throats as the plot twists and turns with a noticeable downhill momentum towards the initiation ceremony at the end.
 Kristoff placed all of this in a very fascinating world.
 His world building was quite intricate actually.
 While you only see snippets of geography in the actual plot line, Kristoff includes a plethora of footnotes throughout the book which you can take or leave.
 Leave them and the story is read unhindered, take them and you discover witty commentary from the narrator as well as layers upon layers of detail and information about every unfamiliar (unfamiliar because this is fantasy) aspect mentioned in the story.
 I didn’t always read the footnotes, sometimes I just skimmed them or decided I’d rather plunge onwards into the story rather than detour into a history lesson.
 But I did enjoy those witty comments indeed.

 This book is a dark fantasy.
-It is not a romance and it is not a fairy tale.
+It is not a romance and it is not a hopeful fairy tale.
 I know you’ve read plenty of books that are quite dark and edgy but even so there is a light to hold onto, usually found within the vein of romance.
 I’m just warning you now that that is not the case in this book.
 There is no love in this story.
 You may read this book and think you’ve found some, and indeed you may have, but this is a story about assassins and their path has no room for partners.

 Never flinch.
 Never fear.
 And never, ever forget.

 There were definitely surprises throughout this book but some of the twists felt a bit predictable to me.
 Maybe not if you let yourself be swept away with the action and adrenaline and secrecy of it all, but if you actually paid attention then you’d see at least some of those plot twists coming.
 I mentioned earlier how this was a very good read but it didn’t quite win over my heart and this is part of that.
-I definitely enjoyed reading this book but I couldn’t keep myself submerged into the magic of it and it was these moments when I was reading rather than breathing the story that I managed to recall certain moments and details that exposed a few of those little twists.
+I definitely enjoyed reading this book but I couldn’t always keep myself submerged into the magic of it and it was these moments when I was reading rather than breathing the story that I managed to recall certain moments and details that exposed a few of those little twists.

 Characters!
 Almost every character presented is a willingly trained murderer so in a way that leaves little room for interesting or individual characterization and personalities to come forth.
-That being said Kristoff did manage to make some of them stand out either with their humor, their creepiness, their smarts, their brawn, their hatred, and the like.
+That being said Kristoff did manage to make some of them stand out either with their humor, their creepiness, their smarts, their brawn, their hatred, their inner conflict, and the like.
 Most of the characters did not have a very deep personality (or at least not revealed in this book) but like I said, they’re all busy training to be assassins and that leaves little time for letting one’s hair down.

 I adore Mister Kindly (Mia’s shadow cat who is clever and witty and perhaps my favorite character in the book) and actually Mia is pretty awesome as well.
 Despite wanting nothing more than to become a trained assassin so as to murder those who destroyed her family, Mia actually had a good heart buried in her chest somewhere as well as a decent recognition of morality.
 She’s a cold-blooded killer, make no mistake, but when pushed to the edge she chooses to draw a line she won’t cross.